Alexander Rud Mills: Later life

 After Mills was released from internment in late 1942 he continued to promote his vision of Odinism.
 He remained an active writer, publishing eight books and numerous articles and pamphlets between 1933 and 1957 on Odinist themes.
 He published Law for the Ordinary Man under the pen-name "Justinian" in 1947.
 Law for the Ordinary Man, which has no publisher stated (only a printer, A. R. Johnson of Surrey Hills), was written, Mills stated, for 'the "man in the street"; foreigners (to Australia, although some laws discussed were unique to Victoria); 'for students before beginning their law studies'; schoolteachers, 'business men', and 'generally for those people who have little or no time to study the law'.
-In this book, Mills commented that the King of England was involved in dispensing justice for a 'penniless, unhealthy negro of Trinidad'.
-He also used as an example of 'international law' two 'primitive villages' which, in his opinion, were likely only to agree on points of law if their inhabitants 'are of the same race.'
+In this book, Mills used as an example of 'international law' two 'primitive villages' which, in his opinion, were likely only to agree on points of law if their inhabitants 'are of the same race.'
 'If, however, the villages differ in language and race, if they are temperamentally very different, then the measure of agreement is not very great.'

 Mills also wrote a song, "Australia", with Henry Hedges, published in or around 1954.

 For over thirty years, Mills had a friendship and romance with schoolteacher Evelyn Louisa Price.
 They were married at Holy Trinity, Church of England, Surrey Hills, on 2 June 1951.
 At the time of their marriage Mills was 65, Price 62.

 Bruce Muirden relates that Mills continued to pursue compensation for his internment in the 1940s for long after his release and threatened to write about his experiences, 'still talking about a book' in 1961.
 'His chaotic ideas changed little in his final years.
 He remained obsessively anti-Jewish, anti-Christian and anti-black.'

-Mills died on 8 April 1964, and is buried at Ferntree Gully Cemetery, Victoria; Evelyn died on 9 July 1973 and is buried with her husband.
-Curiously, considering Mills' avowed rejection of Christianity, both are buried in the Church of England section of the Cemetery.
-In 2021, an exposé in the Melbourne Age of Australian Neo-Nazis gave brief details of 'a ceremony inspired by Norse mythology, instructed by a tattooed Odinist at the grave of one of Australia’s first well-known neo-Nazis [sic], Alexander Rud Mills.'
+Mills died at Box Hill Hospital from a coronary thrombosis on 8 April 1964.
+He is buried at Ferntree Gully Cemetery, Victoria; Evelyn died on 9 July 1973 and is buried with her husband.
+Curiously, considering Mills' avowed rejection of Christianity, and his wife's status as an 'Odinist of many years' standing', both are buried in the Church of England section of the Cemetery.
+In 2021, an exposé in the Melbourne Age of Australian Neo-Nazis gave brief details of 'a ceremony inspired by Norse mythology, instructed by a tattooed Odinist at the grave of one of Australia's first well-known neo-Nazis [sic], Alexander Rud Mills.'